Noiregya/Discord-MUD/README.md

-# HyperDimensionNeptunia-Adventure
+# Discord-MUD
-Is a bot that will allow people to play a MUD (Multi User Dungeon) directly on discord in a neptunia setting!
+A engine that will allow to make MUD (Multi User Dungeon) playable directly on discord!
 ## Invite the bot
 [ Click here to invite the bot.](https://discordapp.com/api/oauth2/authorize?client_id=592768101381308441&permissions=0&scope=bot)
 ## Why